civol/HDLRuby/README.md

    end
 ```

 The use of `goto` makes the design of FSM shorter for a majority of the cases, be sometimes, a finer control is required.
-For that purpose, it is also possible to configure the FSM is `static` mode where the `next_state` statement that indicates implicitly the next state.
+For that purpose, it is also possible to configure the FSM in `static` mode where the `next_state` statement indicates implicitly the next state.
 Putting in static mode is done by passing `:static` as an argument when declaring the FSM.
 For example, the following FSM uses `next_state` to specify explicitly the next states depending on some condition signals `cond0` and `cond1`:

 ```ruby
 fsm(clk.posedge,rst,:static)